THE FALKLANDS AND PATAGONIA

 PRICE INCLUDES …..

-All birdwatching excursions with expert leader and local guides, full-board accommodation (starting with dinner on 14th, ending with dinner on 25th), soft drinks at meal times, bottled water throughout, all ground transportation and boat trips, site entrance fees, Ascension Island entry permit, internal flights and international flights.
+All excursions with Bird Holidays leader and expedition staff, full-board accommodation (starting with dinner on 27th, ending with breakfast on 9th), soft drinks at meal times, onshore transport and international flights.

 WHAT IS NOT INCLUDED